-Guests expecting something similar to either Ockenden Manor or Bailiffscourt might have to adjust their expectations however: the Spread Eagle is very much along the lines of a comfy old coaching inn rather than a smart spa hotel like Ockenden Manor, or set in acres of beautifully tranquil countryside like Bailiffscourt.
-Dining at the Spread Eagle isn’t a patch on the Michelin-starred restaurant at Ockenden, and the spa, while modern and pleasant, is smaller than either of its sister hotels.
+Guests expecting something similar to either Ockenden Manor or Bailiffscourt will find something different here as the Spread Eagle is very much along the lines of a comfy old coaching inn rather than a smart spa hotel like Ockenden Manor, or set in acres of tranquil countryside like Bailiffscourt.
+Dining at the Spread Eagle is less formal than the others and the spa, while modern and pleasant, is smaller than either of its sister hotels.

-My 90 minute Mediterranean float massage, coming straight after an hour battling London traffic, was so relaxing that I suspect I nodded off halfway through and started snoring (my excellent masseuse Andrea was far too polite to confirm this).
+While I was tempted to rush out and buy a wig purely so I could make the correct use of our wig closet (although it was handy as a make-up closet) I had to dash to the spa for my booked treatment, a 90-minutes Mediterranean float massage.
+Coming straight after an hour battling London traffic, it was one of the best massages I’d ever had and was so relaxing that I suspect I nodded off halfway through and started snoring (my excellent masseuse Andrea was far too polite to confirm this).

 After coming back to life in the spa, which was very well equipped with towels, toiletries, lockers and a 16-metre pool, it was time for dinner.

 The starters of a casserole pot of mussels, prawns, squid and scallops with saffron and provencal vegetables baked under puff pastry were as delicious as we had hoped.
-However while the organic rib-eye steak was declared ‘excellent’, my grilled fillet of brill with crispy potato and smoked salmon cream was almost inedible: it was two-toned, half-glassy and solid in texture and had it not been warm I would have thought that it just hadn’t been cooked.
+However while the organic rib-eye steak was declared ‘excellent’, my grilled fillet of brill with crispy potato and smoked salmon cream was a disappointment.

 Thankfully there was enough steak to go round, and the meal ended on a high note with the desserts: red fruit sorbet with crisp tuille and dark chocolate mousse with Grand Marnier parfait.
 They looked great, tasted great and showed a sense of fun and occasion which would have been nice throughout the meal.